 Prior to my PhD research I studied the effects of marine heatwaves on Southern Ocean phytoplankton using multispectral remote sensing data.
 During my PhD I plan to incorporate my knowledge of remote sensing analysis with experimental field and lab work for an interdisciplinary study on coastal marine communities in the face of extreme marine heatwaves and climate change.

-Working thesis titleHow does a warming world, characterized by increased marine heatwaves, affect coastal communities facilitated by kelp forests and seagrass meadows?
+Working thesis titleHow does a warming world, with stronger and longer marine heatwaves, affect kelp forests and seagrass communities?

 Bachelor of Science, Biological Sciences and Ecology 2018